 What causes rates to rise and fall?

-Mortgage interest rates depend on a great deal on the expectations of investors.
-Good economic news tends to be bad for interest rates, because an active economy raises concerns about inflation.
-Inflation causes fixed-income investments like bonds to lose value, and that causes their yields (another way of saying interest rates) to increase.
+One of the major factors in determining interest rates is inflation.
+Inflation causes fixed-income investments like bonds to lose value, and that causes their yields ( interest rates) to increase.

 When rates fall